-- Tear the remaining 4-5 tortillas into chunky, bite-sized pieces.
+- Tear 4-5 tortillas into chunky, bite-sized pieces.

-- Stir in the tomatoes, enchilada sauce, black beans, corn, chicken broth, cumin, and chipotle chili powder.
-Bring to a boil, then lower the heat and simmer for about 30 minutes.
+- Stir in the tomatoes, enchilada sauce, black beans, corn, cumin, chipotle chili powder and chicken broth.
+Stir together well.
+Bring to a boil over medium high heat, cover pot, lower the heat to medium or medium low.
+Simmer for about 30 minutes.